timminator/VideOCR/README.md

 This repository also provides a version of VideOCR that can be used from the command line in combination with PaddleOCR.

+The latest release incorporates the newest version of PaddleOCR with greatly improved OCR capabilities.

 ## Setup

 ### Windows: